coimf/schoology-mcp/README.md

 > [!NOTE]
 > You must be signed in to Schoology in your browser to use Schoology MCP.

-Add the following to the configuration file in your MCP client of choice, replacing `<YOUR-SCHOOL-DISTRICT>.schoology.com` with your school's Schoology page URL.
+Add the following to the configuration file in your MCP client of choice.
+Replace `<YOUR-SCHOOL-DISTRICT>.schoology.com` with your Schoology page URL and `PATH/TO/schoology-mcp` with where you cloned this repository.
 For example, the "Dump Truck Union High School District" might have a base url of `dtuhsd.schoology.com`.

 ```json
 {